Nurses’ Roles in EMR System Upgrades Creating Opportunities

 “It’s very important to have nurses,” said Barbara B. Guy, RN-BC, MSN, director of the electronic medical record department at South Nassau.
 “They are strong patient advocates and can look at problems and workflows through the eyes of the different caregivers on the health team.”

-Opportunities for staff and travel nurses
+Opportunities for staff and contract nurses

 “Nurses can help to make sure [electronic health record] EHR systems are fully functional and meeting the end-user requirements by playing a major role in the choice of the EHR,” said Catherine Fant, PhD, RN, a graduate faculty member with Kaplan University School of Nursing.
 “Unless nurses are at the table when EHRs are chosen, then the product will not meet their needs, which in turn can compromise patient care.”